Sony A77 versus Sony A77 II

 |Sony A850 (⇒ lft | rgt)||Full Frame||24.4||6048||4032||no||23.8||12.2||1415||79|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 The A77 and the A77 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2359k dots).
-The following table reports on some other key feature differences and similarities of the Sony A77, the Sony A77 II, and comparable cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+Moreover, their viewfinders offer an identical resolution of 2359k dots.
+The adjacent table lists some of the other core features of the Sony A77 and Sony A77 II along with similar information for a selection of comparators.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Sony A77 (⇒ rgt)||2359||YES||3.0||921||full-flex||no||8000||12.0||12||YES|